4 min Read

-hile it is not possible to make your home completely child-proof, there are lots of things you can do to make it as safe as possible.
+While it’s not possible to make your home completely baby-proof, there are lots of things you can do to make it as safe as possible.
 Most children’s hospital visits are because of falls, poisoning, scalding, choking, suffocation and burns.
 To prepare for the new explorer in your family, use the following tips.

 Falls are the biggest cause of hospital visits for children.
 Babies and toddlers are most likely to fall and bump their heads on sharp corners, knock over furniture, or fall on the floor.
 Secure heavy or unstable pieces of furniture to walls to prevent tipping.
 Pad the edges and corners of coffee tables, fireplace hearths and other sharp surfaces, or remove your coffee table until your toddler can walk.
 Buy your child a good pair of rubber-soled slippers.
 The slippers will help prevent slipping on hardwood and tile floors and carpeted stairs.

 A child can fit through an opening as small as 12 cm (five inches).
 A common mistake people make is installing screens to prevent falls from open windows.
 A screen is not enough to support weight of a small child leaning against it.
 Always lock windows so that they cannot open more than 10 cm (four inches) wide.
 Keep dangling items, like window blind cords, out of reach.
 Cut or untie loops in the cords to prevent strangulation.
 Place your baby’s crib, toddler bed and other furniture away from the window to discourage climbing.